MicrosoftDocs/visualstudio-docs/mac/debugging.md

 ## Stepping through code

-When a breakpoint has been reached, the Debug tools enable you to get control over the program’s execution.
+When a breakpoint has been reached, the Debug tools enable you to get control over the program's execution.
 Visual Studio for Mac will display four buttons, allowing you to run and step through the code.
 In Visual Studio for Mac, they will look like the following:

  ![Buttons to step through code](media/debugging-image7.png)